bernhardAxonIvy/doc/source/engine-guide/configuration/document/local.rst

 .. note::
    Working with local files only works with :ref:`cluster` if you share the same root directory for all cluster nodes.
-In the case of a cluster you should go with :ref:`documents-s3`.
+In the case of a cluster, you should go with :ref:`documents-s3`.